 Fried Oyster Mushrooms make a surprisingly tasty side dish or snack.
 Flavored with butter, salt and black pepper, these are ADDICTIVE!
 Use them in sandwiches, pasta, rice or eat as they are pairing with cold beer.

 Have you ever tasted fried oyster mushrooms?
 You will be addicted once you try.
-They are tender with a hearty and meaty flavor, so a great appetizer option for meat lovers or for those who are not into roasted asparagus with mozzarella or buffalo wings.
+They are tender with a hearty and meaty flavor, so a great appetizer option for meat lovers or for those who are not into pan-roasted asparagus with mozzarella or buffalo wings.
 They disappear so fast and one bowl is never enough.
 This is absoultely our favorite oyster mushroom recipe.

 You don’t need any frying batter because the mushrooms aren’t deep-fried in this recipe, which makes it much easier.
 Yummy, simple and easy.
 What else would you need for a perfect snack?
 You can pair them with any drink from cold beer to orange juice cocktails.

 What Are Oyster Mushrooms

 Oyster mushrooms are common edible mushrooms.
 Unlike the name suggests, these mushrooms are found on land.
 Their shape looks like an oyster, that’s why they are called oyster mushrooms.
-They can be green, pink or yellow.
+They can be white, green, pink, blue or yellow.
 They are easy to grow, so you can find them almost everywhere in the world.
 You need to check some particular trees like oak, maple, elm also known as hardwoods.
 They have a great meaty flavor and go well in sandwiches, stews, pastas and soups.
-Also, they make a wonderful alternative to nachos on a game day or movie night.
+Also, they make a wonderful alternative to irresistible nachos on a game day or movie night.
 The best time for oyster mushrooms is anytime from spring to fall.

 I discovered oyster mushrooms a few years ago at our local bazaar.
 They were like flowers with their layers, so easily got my attention.
 I was tempted by these cute mushrooms.
 The seller gave me the recipe too!
 “Melt a little butter, fry the mushrooms and sprinkle a pinch of salt.
 Enjoy!” he said.
 Sounds easy, doesn’t it?
 I followed his instructions for my first dish with oyster mushrooms, and we loved it!
 Its smell was so tempting even when cooking.